Code-Institute-Submissions/Customise/README.md

     9. As a new visitor to the website I want to be able to recive feedback if I incorrectly or correctly fill in the contact form.

     10. As a new visitor to the website I want to be able to use the nav and any contact buttons that direct me to places on the website.

+    11. As a new visitor to the website I want to be able to view the website on phone desktop and tablet

 4. Wireframes